Section 1: Housing

 At the Naze site, archaeologists found charred posts and some earth daub that demonstrated how the house had been built.
 The oak posts were set into the ground and supported with mud daub.
 (See Image 2.)
 The posts formed a roughly shaped square in the center of the house.
 These central posts supported other posts that leaned onto the main posts to form the walls of a small circular shelter, or house.
 (See Image 3.)
 The posts were probably covered with brush, wood, or tree bark.
 The house was about 323 square feet inside.

 In the center of the Naze house, archaeologists found bones and bone tools.
 Some of the bones were from bison.
 There were also the remains of several plants including grape (Vitis species) and lambsquarter (Chenopodium species).
 Both wild plants are commonly found in this region.
-The People apparently kept domesticated dogs.
+The People kept domesticated dogs.
 Most likely the dogs aided in hunting and in carrying burdens.

 The site of the Naze house was used again by Peoples who occupied the site around 40 B.C. to 70 A.D., and again in 1100 A.D.
 Over time, the style of housing and the weapons and tools the People used changed quite a lot.

 Remains of housing for ancient Peoples are rare.
 Most of what might remain of houses is buried under layers of soil.
 Some ancient camp sites were disturbed by 19th and 20th century farming practices.
 Some were washed away by flooding.
 It is also important to remember that some types of housing would not leave much evidence.
 For instance, tipis would not likely be preserved for thousands of years.
-However, the presence of stones placed in rings (sometimes called tipi rings) tells us that the People sometimes used tipis for shelter.
+However, the presence of stones arranged in circles (sometimes called tipi rings) tells us that the People sometimes used tipis for shelter.

 Around 1200 A.D., People settled along Apple Creek in south central North Dakota in a fortified village that is now called Menoken Village.
 Their houses were built with layers of sticks, grass, and mud over a frame of wood beams.
 (See Image 4.)
 The houses were designed for to be used by a family for several years.
 People left the village to hunt or trade, but came back to the same place and the same house again.
 The houses were a little larger than the Naze house.
 They measured about 16 X 23 feet or 370 square feet.
 (See Image 5.)
 These houses were warm in the winter and cool in the summer.
 Near the center of the house was a hearth pit where a fire burned for cooking and heating.
 Smoke rose from the fire to escape through the smoke hole in the roof.
 (See Image 6.)